 Where We Test

 We evaluate each shoe on its ability to perform across different categories.
 We typically carry our phones with us and frantically let Siri transcribe our thoughts as we narrate them.
-We also ensure that each model is tested fairly across a wide range of foot shapes and preferences by giving shoes to friends and local runners to test on the trails.
-We also did our research, cross-checking hundreds of other online reviews to make sure we weren't missing anything, and to identify potential issues to look for.
+We also ensure that each model is tested fairly across a wide range of foot shapes and preferences by giving local runners and friends the shoes to test on the trails.
+We also do our research, cross-checking hundreds of other online reviews to make sure we weren't missing anything and to identify potential issues to look for.
 We condense all of this research and hands-on experience into a package of manageable information to help you make the best decision for yourself and your feet.

 In this metric, we perform a variety of objective tests.
 While in the field, we observe which shoe provides the best protection underfoot.
-We notice if any trail debris penetrates the mesh uppers and which provides the best water resistance while crossing streams.
+We notice if any trail debris penetrates the mesh uppers and which shoe offers the best water resistance while crossing streams.
 We actively try to get sand, water, and other particles into our shoes when we test this.
 We compare the protection of the uppers, tongue, and outsole.
-We also look at the responsiveness of the cushioning and other protective elements such as the hardness of the toe cap and how fit affects protection.
+We also look at responsiveness, cushioning, and other protective elements, such as the hardness of the toe cap and how fit affects protection.
 We kick rocks with the toe bumpers and intentionally run across sharp rocks and compare the underfoot sensations as we go.
 We submerge our feet and time how long it takes for our socks to feel saturated.
 This time around, we executed a lot of beach runs in Morro Bay, CA, and found a shallow, sandy inlet that is perfect for testing the elemental protection of each shoe.
 We returned to the same spot again and again for continuity and to ensure a fair trial for all shoes.

 We have learned that we cannot judge a shoe based on the appearance of its outsole alone.
 The shape of the lugs and patterning makes a big difference in the grippiness of each shoe.
 We look at various surfaces in this metric and take notes for each shoe.
-We test on surfaces that included zoomy single track, sticky mud, snow, pavement, rocks and roots, wet rocks, and sand.
-We also look at the comparative lug length and type of rubber used in each trail shoe.
-We also look at the lug shape to determine how the shape correlates to its best use.
-In addition, we simply note which shoes we feel safer and less slippery in.
+We test on surfaces that included zoomy single track, sticky mud, snow, pavement, rocks and roots, wet rocks, sand, and plenty of slippery scree.
+We assess the comparative lug length and type of rubber used in each trail shoe.
+We also look at the lug shape and placement to determine how the form correlates to its best use.
+In addition, we note which shoes we subjectively feel safer and less slippery in.

 This test is relatively simple, though, of course, it contains some nuance.
 The shoe that provides the least protection underfoot from the trail provides the best sensitivity.
 The more we could feel the trail, the better the sensitivity.
-As a result, in addition to field tests, we compared the relative stack height to provide a measurement of each shoe in this metric.
+As a result, in addition to field tests, we compared the relative stack height to measure each shoe in this metric.
 Some stacked shoes provided better sensitivity than others, which is something that we were careful to take note of.

 Comfort and Fit

 We run with each shoe to see which one feels most homey for our feet when looking at comfort.
-We look at the type of cushioning, its responsiveness, and its relative thickness.
+We look at the cushioning, its responsiveness, and its relative thickness.
 We also look at the upper and how breathable and comfortable it feels on our toes.
 We are incredibly sensitive about lace beds and heel collars and while we acknowledge that not all runners are, we took special care to note which shoes will appeal to people who feel the same way about comfort (i.e., they take it very seriously).

-For fit, we didn't award any points simply because this is such a subjective category.
+We didn't award any points for fit simply because this is such a subjective category.
 Instead, we identified which shoes fit best for wide, narrow, and medium feet and where the relative support exists or doesn't exist.
 Some shoes run smaller than others and while each tester only purchases shoes in the correct size, some lie outside the lines of what we expect a traditional size X shoe to fit like.